 The scenes where “Larry the Liquidator” and Kate (Liv Rooth) go head to head practically crackle with electricity, as the audience watches each character attempt to one-up the other. ~ ZanderOpper.com

 “Ghost Stories” should appeal both to audiences who like to hear a good tale on a drowsy summer’s day and to theatergoers interested in dissecting Mr. Mamet’s way with words, in identifying the method behind the verbal magic.

 Mr. Lage, a founding member of the Atlantic and a longtime interpreter of Mr. Mamet, offers a carefully measured master class in this regard.
 As a miniature of narrative, “Prairie du Chien” is pretty close to perfect, starting with Mr. Lage’s anchoring, confidently low-key performance.

 What’s fascinating about both works is their low decibel level.
 Both Mr. Lage and Mr. Howard speak with a quiet authority that demands that you lean in to listen.
 Mr. Mamet may be best known for his loud explosions of obscenities.
-But “Ghost Stories” makes it clear that in a world ruled by the hustle, a whisper often trumps a scream.” ~ Ben Brantley, New York Times
+But “Ghost Stories” makes it clear that in a world ruled by the hustle, a whisper often trumps a scream.”

 "Ms. Corthron can be wonderful in showing how people create their own ordering poetry out of life's disorder, in characters ranging from a ragged, avuncular drug dealer (Mr. Thomas) to a perpetually angry representative of the Patrolmen's Benevolent Association (superbly portrayed by Jordan Lage)."